Royal Borough of Kingston upon Thames: Transport

 Kingston has nine South Western Railway stations and two centrally located bus stations, but no London Underground or other Transport for London stations.
-In 2008, 64 bus routes served Kingston.
+In 2008, 64 bus routes served the Kingston-area.

 Railway

 Coaching interests in Kingston opposed the plan of the London and Southampton Railway to run its line to Southampton near Kingston.
 The line consequently avoided the town with a station opened in 1838 southwest of the town; it was later resited to the present site of Surbiton station.

 In 1863 a branch was built from Twickenham to a terminus in Kingston.
 That line was extended to the main line in 1869 to form the Kingston Loop Line.

 All rail services in the borough are operated by South Western Railway, who provide regular services to and from London Waterloo.